mhosseinf/Challenge21-deep-learning/README.md

 Accuracy: 0.7202

 ### Conclusion
 The proposed model, after hyperparameter tuning, demonstrates improved accuracy compared to the previous versions.
 However, there is still room for further optimization and experimentation.
-Consider exploring additional architectural changes, activation functions, or even alternative model types such as Random Forests to achieve the desired accuracy target.
+Needs to consider exploring alternative model types such as Random Forests to achieve the desired accuracy target.

 **Links:**
    - Reference to save and export your results to an HDF5 file [TensorFlow Documentation](https://www.tensorflow.org/tutorials/keras/save_and_load).